 Turtle Wax Ice REVIEW

-When it comes to ceramic sprays, I’m always excited to try something new and see if it gets the “wow factor” out of my car.
-I picked up a bottle of Turtle Wax ICE at my local gas station and wanted to write an honest review for you all.
+When it comes to ceramic sprays, I’m always excited to read reviews and try something new to see if it gets the “wow factor” out of my car.
+So a few days ago I picked up a bottle of Turtle Wax ICE at my local gas station, and decided to write an honest review for you all.

 What is Turtle Wax ICE?

-First, let me clear up a common misunderstanding about Turtle Wax ICE.
-Technically, Turtle Wax’s “ICE” products are not ceramic, because they don’t contain SiO2 (Silicon Dioxide.)
+First, let me clear up a common misunderstanding many people make about Turtle Wax ICE.
+Technically, Turtle Wax’s “ICE” products are not ceramic, because they don’t contain SiO2 (Silicon Dioxide).
 It’s also not one of those confusing “hybrid” products we’ve seen hit the shelves.
 The ICE line is a carnauba wax, pure and simple.
 And frankly there is nothing wrong with that.

-When I have talked to folks about using wax sprays, they tell me they don’t know where to start because of all the different variants out on the market today.
+When I have talked to folks about using liquid wax, they tell me they don’t know where to start because of all the multitude of reviews and different variants of car wax products out on the market today.
 When I first started doing my own research I felt the same way — overwhelmed and left with lots of questions.
-But after reviewing dozens of brands and different products, I’ve figured out how to differentiate between the snake oil and what actually gets results.
-So here’s my experience with Turtle Wax ICE spray wax.
+But after reviewing dozens of detailer brands and different products, I’ve figured out how to differentiate between the snake oil and what actually gets great results.
+So here’s my experience with Turtle Wax ICE liquid spray wax.

-The application is pretty basic.
-Wash your car, make sure it’s fully dry, and apply using the directions on the bottle.
-Shake well, spray a fine mist onto your car, and immediately wipe off with a microfiber towel.
-Then flip the towel over to the dry side and buff to a shine.
-Sounds similar to ceramic spray application, right?
-We’ll get to that later.
 The directions also mention that additional applications will enhance shine and protection.
-It was after reading that last direction which flew up a warning flag.
+It was after reading this last direction that a warning flag flew up.
 When you use high end products like Nexgen Ceramic spray, you only need one coat.
-However, this is already hinting at using multiple coats.
-Lastly in the directions it looks like it is safe to use on glass, door handles, plastic & rubber trim, chrome & wheels without leaving white residue.
+However, Turtle Wax is already hinting at using multiple coats.
+Lastly, in the directions it looks like it is safe to use on glass, door handles, black plastic, rubber trim, chrome & wheels without leaving white residue.

-Everyone always wants to know how long a product is going to last after it’s applied, but the truth is that it really depends on the conditions in your area and how you treat your car.
-Is it parked in a garage with low humidity and no sun damage?
+Everyone always wants to know how long a product is going to last after it’s applied.
+The truth is that it really depends on the conditions in your area, and how you treat your car.
+Is it parked in a garage with low humidity and no direct sunlight?
 Or is it driven 100 miles/day in a high-humidity area with lots of sun and extreme temperatures?
-As you might guess, any wax or ceramic spray will last longer on the car in the garage.
+As you might guess, any wax or ceramic spray will last better on a car which is kept in the garage.

 How Is Turtle Wax ICE Customer Service?

 If you’ve read my other reviews before, you know I love calling customer support to get as much info as possible.
-Whenever I try a new product, I usually call them to see how they answer customer questions and if they’re truly knowledgeableknowledgable about detailing.
+And that’s exactly what I did with Turtle Wax ICE too.
+Whenever I try a new product, I usually call them to see how they answer customer questions and if they’re truly knowledgeable about detailing.

 I gave their customer service number a call, and was connected to someone in less than 3 minutes.
 I asked which wax I should use for my Harley, and she told me that all their waxes are essentially the same.
 Wait what!?
 So you’re telling me that Turtle Wax has over 15 different waxes on the market and they’re all basically the same?
 After some back and forth, she transferred me to her manager who clarified that she misspoke.
-However, that left a bad impression and let me know that they’re not knowledgeableknowledgable at all.
-Overall, the agent was pleasant and nice, but product knowledge was lacking.
+However, that left a bad impression and let me know that they’re not knowledgeable at all.
+Overall, the agent was pleasant and nice, but lacked product knowledge.

 Product Quality Scores

-In my opinion, Turtle Wax ICE is worth it for one reason.
+In my opinion, using Turtle Wax ICE is worth it for one single reason.
 Price.
 Right now you can buy a 20oz bottle of Turtle Wax ICE for $8.79 on Amazon Prime.
-That’s way cheaper than almost every other product I’ve reviewed on this site.
+That’s way cheaper than almost all the other products that you can find reviews about on this site.
 Is it going to give you a superb shine or last as long as a top-tier ceramic spray like Nexgen?
 Definitely not.
 You’ll also have to use more Turtle Wax ICE to get close to the same effects.
 But given the cost, it’s a serious value.
 If you want something cheap and easy to apply after a quick car wash, then I recommend Turtle Wax ICE.